foxglove/docs/docs/13-webhooks/0-introduction.md

 Foxglove guarantees at-least-once delivery for webhook notifications.
 Admins may also manually retry failed deliveries.

 Each notification has a unique combination of `webhookId` and `webhookEventId` values.
+This can be used to de-duplicate deliveries of notifications received by your endpoint.